Call Us: (713) 766-5722

 Coming in at a mere 15 sq. ft. per person, companies are embracing the monetary savings along with the open and collaborative workspace.
 However, before embracing only the benching style workspace, it’s important that companies recognize the need for mixed-use space that gives employees the kind of environment required for each specific type of work.

-Examples of work style and space:
+Examples of work style and space

 Cubicles Ideal For: